-It is a common question: Doc, what should I take with us, just in case…?
-Nothing kills the joy of a family holiday faster than a sick or injured child.
+What do you need to keep in your emergency first aid kit?
+It is a common question: Doc, what should I take with us when we’re travelling, just in case…?
+Nothing kills the joy of a family getaway faster than a sick or injured child.
 It is so stressful to be in a remote place without your normal support structures close at hand.

 What I would strongly suggest is that you pack your first aid kit before you worry about your toothbrush!
 That way you will have what you need to deal with an immediate crisis while you find medical assistance close to your holiday spot.

 So, here’s what I would suggest to my patients.